emre2345/spica/docs/content/guide/function.md

 - `HEAD`
 - `OPTIONS`

-Also, you can use `ANY` method that covers all methods above which means your function will be executed regardless of the HTTP method of request that bein received.
+Also, you can use `ANY` method to cover all the methods above which means your function will be executed regardless of the HTTP method of request that bein received.

 #### Path

 Spica will use the path will use when reserve a trigger URL for your function.
-When you save your function, the trigger URL will be attached to **`{API_URL}/fn-execute`** as suffix URL.
+Once you save a function, the trigger URL will be attached to **`{API_URL}/fn-execute`** as suffix URL.

 For example;